vytasrgl/ChatScript/wiki/Installing-and-Updating-ChatScript.md

 Response_alterunderscores - converts single underscores to spaces and double underscores to singles (eg for a web url)
 $cs_crashmsg – in server mode, what to say if the server crashes and we return a message to the user.
-By default the message is “Hey, sorry.
-I forgot what I was thinking about.”
+By default the message is _Hey, sorry.
+I forgot what I was thinking about._
 $cs_abstract – used with :abstract
 $cs_looplimit – loop() defaults to 1000 iterations before stopping.
 You can change this default with this.

 $cs_control_pre – name of topic to run in gambit mode on pre-pass, set by author.
 Runs before any sentences of the input volley are analyzed.
 Good for setting up initial values.